Country Bread

 Instructions

-- Combine all ingredients in a large bowl.
-Mix by hand until flour is hydrated.
+1. Combine all ingredients in a large bowl.
+Pinch to mix by hand until flour is hydrated.
 Cover with plastic wrap and rest for 15 minutes.

-- Wet your hand, fold all 4 sides of the dough toward the center, then cover and rest for 15 minutes.
+2. Wet your hand, fold all 4 sides of the dough, then cover and rest for 15 minutes.
+If you’ve never folded bread, watch a video!

-- Repeat step 2 three more times (4 folds total), wetting your hand each time.
+3. Repeat step 2 three more times (4 times total), wetting your hand each time.

-- Turn dough onto a floured surface (I use wheat flour from here on).
+5. Turn dough onto a floured surface (I use wheat flour from here on).
 Gently form a round by folding four sides inward.
-Flip seam-side down and rest for 10 minutes, lightly covered with the same plastic wrap.
+Flip seam-side down and rest for 10 minutes, covered with the same plastic wrap.

-- Shape the dough into a batard: flip the round seam side up, tug the dough outward slightly on the left side, fold the left side over the center, then tug the right side over that.
+7. Shape the dough into a batard: flip the round seam side up, tug the dough outward slightly on the left side, fold the left side over the center, then tug the right side over that.
 Roll up from the bottom (creating tension in the surface) and place seam-side UP in the banneton.
+Never shaped bread?
+Watch a video!
 Cover and refrigerate.

-- Refrigerate for 2 to 12 hours (or up to 48) until proofed.
-Use the poke proof test.
+8. Refrigerate for 2 to 12 hours (or up to 48) until proofed.
+Use the poke test.

-- Turn out loaf onto parchment paper (seam side down), slash gently (not too deep), and place in Dutch oven.
+10. Turn out loaf onto (wheat) floured parchment paper (seam side down), score (not too deep) along the length of the loaf, and place in Dutch oven.